 MUSIC APPRECIATION (3236)

-Grades 9 - 12 Level - Academic (Honors by contract)
+Grades 9 - 12 Level - (Honors by contract)

 Semester - 2.5 credits Prerequisite: None

-This course offers the student, through a planned series of units, a well-rounded survey of major periods and styles of music from the earliest production of sound to contemporary forms.
-The importance of ensemble groups will be discussed including the more traditional vocal, woodwind, brass, string, and percussion families.
-The latest innovations of the electronic age will be introduced.
+This course offers students a well-rounded survey of major periods and styles of music from around the world and throughout turning points in American cultural history.
+Current events, topics, and issues within the music industry will also be addressed.
+Throughout these stylistic and topical units, students will learn about the rich and diverse history, culture, and influence of music in Montclair and the surrounding region.
+Attending some free or low-cost live music events in town throughout the semester is strongly encouraged.
+Students will also be introduced to the fundamentals of piano, harmony, and recording arts, with opportunities to delve further into any of these instruments or skills at their own pace as the semester progresses.

 AP MUSIC THEORY (3237AP)

-Grades 10-12 Level - Advanced Placement
+Grades 11-12

 Full Year - 5 credits

 Prerequisite: Music performance experience

-This course is designed to provide the student with a firm foundation in the fundamentals of music notation and a basis for further study in composition/arranging.
+This course is designed to provide the student with a firm foundation in the fundamentals of traditional classical music notation and a basis for further study in composition/arranging.
 Areas covered include: analysis of rhythm and the measurement of time, notation of pitch through major/ minor scales and keys, intervals, chords, transposition, modulation, musical forms and styles.
 In addition, emphasis is placed on the creative process through composition, transcription, and arranging.
 Time is spent on ear training through singing, rhythmic and melodic dictation and keyboard skills.
 Use of computer programs to develop musical skills comprises one-half of the course.
 A music notation program is used to complete projects.
 This course culminates in a final project consisting of an original composition, a transcription or an arrangement.
 This course satisfies the technology graduation requirement.

 MUSIC THEORY II HH (3238HH)

-Grades 10-12 Level - High Honors
+Grades 12

 Full Year - 5 Credits

 Prerequisite: AP MUSIC THEORY

 Music Theory II is the continuation of skills and knowledge of Music Theory AP with a focus on music composition.
 Historical styles and composition techniques are explored to expand musical knowledge and skills of composition and arranging.
 Aural skills are continued through dictation, listening and critical analysis.
 Music is completed using computer assisted music notation and is culminated by an original composition.

 INSTRUMENTAL MUSIC:

-BAND H (3231H) Grades- 9 - 12 Level - Honors Full Year - 5 credits Prerequisite: Prior music group experience Students must demonstrate sufficient experience through a playing audition or recommendation of a previous teacher.
+BAND H (3231H)

+Grades- 9 - 12

+Full Year - 5 credits

+Prerequisite: Prior music group experience

+Students must demonstrate sufficient experience through a playing audition or recommendation of a previous teacher.
 This course includes concert band and football band.
 Opportunities are available for performance in jazz band, pep band, orchestra, pit orchestra and small ensembles.
 The concert band performs at several concerts each year with opportunities for other performances in and out of state.
 The focus of the concert band is toward excellence in performance through teamwork and cooperation.
-The football band performs at home and away varsity football games as well as several festivals performances at sporting events and parades.
+The football band performs at home and away varsity football games as well as several festival performances at sporting events and parades.
 Students are expected to prepare their music and demonstrate their musicianship throughout the year.

-ORCHESTRA H (3230H) Grades 9 - 12 Level - Honors Full Year -5 credits Prerequisite: Prior music group experience- strings The orchestra performs at several concerts each year with opportunities for other performances in and out of state.
+ORCHESTRA H (3230H)

+Grades 9 - 12

+Full Year -5 credits

+Prerequisite: Prior music group experience- strings

+The orchestra performs at several concerts each year with opportunities for other performances in and out of state.
 Students are expected to demonstrate their music preparation often during the school year.
 Students must demonstrate sufficient experience through a playing audition or recommendation of a previous teacher.
 Also, enrollment is limited to violin, viola, cello and string bass only.
 Wind players for full orchestra are selected as needed from members of the band.

 VOCAL MUSIC: